-The ceremony asking the blessing of the planets follows, the groom is given milk and honey and his feet are washed, the groom and bride’s right hands are joined while the groom’s father pours water over their hands, the bride and groom take seven vows in Sanskrit, the bride and groom circle the fire from four to seven times, they turn to the north star.
-Big breath!
-The newlyweds receive blessings from the priest, their parents, and elder members of both families.
-Somewhere in there a coconut will be broken open, purified butter will be thrown onto the fire, the bride will receive jewelry.
+The ceremony asking the blessing of the planets follows, the groom is given milk and honey and his feet are washed, the groom and bride’s right hands are joined while the groom’s father pours water over their hands.
+The bride and groom take seven vows in Sanskrit, the bride and groom circle the fire from four to seven times, and they then turn to the north star.
+At some time during the ceremony a coconut will be broken open, the purified butter will be thrown into the fire, the bride will receive jewelry.

 The newlyweds receive blessings from the priest, then their parents and elder members of both families proceed to the Mandap to greet the new couple.
 The following day is devoted to a reception celebration.
 That’s a full, three-day wedding!
 A lot to experience and all of those memories will be captured for you only by a sophisticated, experienced photographer.